Battle of Port Royal: Command

-Federal army and navy
+U.S. Army and Navy

 Throughout the summer of 1861, the task of blockading the entire Atlantic coast of the Confederacy was assigned to the U.S. Navy's Atlantic Blockading Squadron.
 Because of the great distances involved, the squadron was split in mid-September.
 Responsibility for the coast south of the North Carolina–South Carolina state line was given to the South Atlantic Blockading Squadron.
 Command of the new squadron was given to Du Pont, who henceforth was addressed as Flag Officer Du Pont.
 Du Pont did not assume command immediately, as he continued to prepare for the attack.

 As retaining possession of shore facilities would require land forces, getting the cooperation of the U.S. Army was among the first requirements.
 The War Department agreed to furnish 13,000 troops, to be commanded by Brigadier General Thomas W. Sherman.
 Sherman's force was organized into three brigades, under Brigadier Generals Egbert L. Viele, Isaac I. Stevens, and Horatio G. Wright.
 Serious planning was thereafter done by Du Pont, Sherman, Wright, and the Quartermaster General, Brigadier General Montgomery C. Meigs.

 Confederate army

 In the months preceding the battle, the army in South Carolina went through several changes in leadership.
-On May 27, 1861, Beauregard left, being called to serve with the Confederate States (CS) Army in Virginia.
+On May 27, 1861, Beauregard left, being called to serve with the Confederate army in Virginia.
 Command of the state volunteer forces was then transferred to Colonel Richard H. Anderson.
 Anderson was in turn replaced by Brigadier General Roswell S. Ripley of the CS Army, who on August 21, 1861 was assigned to command of the Department of South Carolina.
 The final relevant change at the top took place almost on the eve of battle, on November 5, 1861, when the coasts of South Carolina, Georgia, and East Florida were constituted a military department under the command of General Robert E. Lee.
 (General Lee was not closely related to Major Francis D. Lee, the engineer responsible for building Forts Walker and Beauregard.)
 None of these changes was particularly important, as most attention was given to more active parts of the war than Port Royal Sound.

 The most important change of command directly affecting the forts took place on October 17, 1861, when Brigadier General Thomas F. Drayton was assigned to the Third Military District of the Department of South Carolina, which meant that the forts were in his jurisdiction.
 Drayton, who was a member of a prominent Charleston family and a graduate of the United States Military Academy, remained in command through the actions of November 7.
 Whether he could have hastened the preparations of the forts for battle is debatable; the fact is that he did not.